-(1) Exceeding emergency exposure dose limit
+(1) Exceeding emergency exposure dose limit (a) Preparations to be made by the employers

-- Prepare required measurement instruments and establish measurement procedures so as to measure radiation dose in the air at any time in places inside of the nuclear facilities where workers work or are on standby in emergency situations (hereinafter referred to as "the standby areas") (including places where air is considered to be not contaminated under normal conditions). - In the case standby areas are contaminated, based on the breakthrough time, prepare a sufficient number of charcoal filters for workers to allow them to stay for several days at the standby areas, and store spare filters in the seismically isolated building. - Train emergency workers (particularly focusing on such workers as drivers who do not generally wear respiratory protective equipment very often, and those wearing glasses) on how to wear respiratory protective equipment in an appropriate manner, and re-educate them at proper intervals. - Conclude agreements with other nuclear facilities in advance to lend WBCs that can be transferred in emergency situations so as to measure internal exposure of all the emergency workers.
+- [Actions taken at the nuclear facility] - Prepare required measurement instruments and establish measurement procedures so as to measure radiation dose in the air at any time in places inside of the nuclear facilities where workers work or are on standby in emergency situations (hereinafter referred to as "the standby areas") (including places where air is considered to be not contaminated under normal conditions). - In the case standby areas are contaminated, based on the breakthrough time, prepare a sufficient number of charcoal filters for workers to allow them to stay for several days at the standby areas, and store spare filters in the seismically isolated building. - Train emergency workers (particularly focusing on such workers as drivers who do not generally wear respiratory protective equipment very often, and those wearing glasses) on how to wear respiratory protective equipment in an appropriate manner, and re-educate them at proper intervals. - Conclude agreements with other nuclear facilities in advance to lend WBCs that can be transferred in emergency situations so as to measure internal exposure of all the emergency workers.
 (Repeated notice was given for this action.)